100 things to do in Brisbane

 23. Have a flutter trackside at Eagle Farm or Doomben Racecourse.

-26. Navigate a laneway pub crawl through Burnett Lane stopping at Brew, Super Whatnot and SurveyCo.
+26. Navigate a laneway pub crawl through Burnett Lane in the city stopping at Brew, Super Whatnot and SurveyCo.
 If you’re still standing, head down to Albert Lane before finishing the night at The Laneway.

-27. Pirouette, prance or leap your way into QPAC to watch a show performed by Queensland Ballet.
+27. Pirouette, prance or pointe your way into QPAC in South Brisbane to watch a show performed by Queensland Ballet.

-28. Dine on more than just rave reviews at the Gun Shop Café.
-My pick is the Toulouse sausages with a sweet potato hashcake, tomato jam, a poached egg and rocket.
+28. Dine on more than just rave reviews at the Gun Shop Café in West End.
+Be sure to try the Toulouse sausages with a sweet potato hashcake, tomato jam, a poached egg and rocket.

 31. Take a Green Cab to your dinner destination.
 Not only do you get great views and fresh air but the drivers put on a perfect playlist for cycling through the city.